-People who have Medicare and are in a nursing home may receive limited coverage of their stay.
-Medicare only pays for specific needs and procedures such as rehabilitation therapies.
+Few people in nursing homes (less than 5 percent) are covered by Medicare - a federal health insurance program.
+Medicare only pays for specific needs and procedures and for a limited period of time.
 A physician must certify the resident's medical care needs.
 The resident is evaluated on admission and a determination is made then about Medicare coverage.
 Currently, Medicare may cover up to 100 days of nursing home care; however, the resident is responsible for a co-payment after the 20th day of Medicare coverage.
 This co-payment amount changes annually and is approximately 20%.
 If the resident has a Medicare supplemental policy the co-payment may be covered, as long as the physician determines that the individual continues to need "skilled care."